-Ms. Francis, the most -- not that Congress isn't amazing, and it is such a wonderful job, but the most impactful work I have ever done in my life was when I worked with Opportunity Youth prior to this role, and we worked with a big financial organization that was working with YouthBuild that was really trying to, you know, find ways for opportunity -- youth, those that are 16 to 24-year-olds, that are neither working nor in school that are actually trying to get into the workforce, and they have to find -- and you are right, there is a stratified approach.
+Ms. FRANČIS, the most-not that Congress isn't amazing, and it is such a wonderful job, but the most impactful work I have ever done in my life was when I worked with Opportunity Youth prior to this role, and we worked with a big financial organization that was working with YouthBuild that was really trying to, you know, find ways for opportunity-youth, those that are 16 to 24-year-olds, that are neither working nor in school that are actually trying to get into the workforce, and they have to find-and you are right, there is a stratified approach.
 Some have certain basic needs met.
 Some have had major tragedy.
 And we need to meet where they are, so we can lift everybody up.

 What, in your opinion, can we be doing to capture the data?
-Because it is so important to be able to identify data and what -- the things we need to be monitoring, so we can move down this value chain.
+Because it is so important to be able to identify data and what-the things we need to be monitoring, so we can move down this value chain.
 And I will just kind of throw that to the table.
 Ms. Francis, if you would want to maybe offer some thoughts, because I know you love that stratified approach.

-\Ms. Francis.
+Ms. FRANCIS.
 To capture the data, I think that we just need a better system of what our customers are actually participating in.
 We have vocational training, we have all these other instances.
-But we need -- like I was saying before, if they have gone through trauma we need a way to address that.
+But we need-like I was saying before, if they have gone through trauma we need a way to address that.
 We need a way to measure that.

-And our -- and where we come from, Mecklenburg County, we have social workers who assess them when they come in the door.
+And our-and where we come from, Mecklenburg County, we have social workers who assess them when they come in the door.
 And so we know where they are at, what their educational level is, and everything of that, and putting them in the most accurate component that will address those issues for them.

-But like you said, yes, we do need to come up with a better, more comprehensive way to measure what is being done by our customers --
+But like you said, yes, we do need to come up with a better, more comprehensive way to measure what is being done by our cusfor a month, but it does not measure what the customer is actually achieving.
+It is just a number.

-Mr. Moore of Utah.
-In particular, is there anything the Federal Government is doing right now that actually hinders your ability to meet those individuals where they are at, and help them out? ,
+Mr. MOORE of Utah.
+In particular, is there anything the Federal Government is doing right now that actually hinders your ability to meet those individuals where they are at, and help them out?
 I mean, is there something we should be moving away from?

-\Ms. Francis.
-The rates that -- I am sorry, but yes, the rate, because it does not measure.
-I mean, you can job search for 86 hours for a month, but it does not measure what the customer is actually achieving.
-It is just a number.
+Ms. FRANCIS.
+The rates that-I am sorry, but yes, the rate, because it does not measure.
+I mean, you can job search for 86 hours

-\Mr. Moore of Utah.
+Mr. MOORE of Utah.
 Ms. Reynolds?

-\Ms. Reynolds.
+Ms. REYNOLDS.
 Yes.
 I love your logic model.
 I geek out on logic models, too.

 What I would love to see at the very end of that logic model is families' dignity restored because they are living a life outside of poverty.
-And to me, I have seen a lot of our partners -- something that matters to me is where it is living-wage income, where they have no harmful debt, and they have appropriate savings, and then ultimately are off of government assistance, as well.
+And to me, I have seen a lot of our partners-something that matters to me is where it is living-wage income, where they have no harmful debt, and they have appropriate savings, and then ultimately are off of government assistance, as well.